Tundoor/CS20240188_WFO2407_C_Thandolwethu-Mbokazi_DJS04/Reflections.md

 To use the component, I've placed it into a function where you can assign the parameters which allows you to get the information you want.

+### Drop down component.

+Essentially what its supposed to do is allow a user to select an input and then display that input.

+## My struggles

+I struggled alot with figuring out how to make the component work in javascript rather than from the html.
+Also struggled with understanding how to access items which are in the shadow dom rather than normal dom.
+I figured out how to fix everything through a lot of trial and error and the help of the internet.
+For the web component section, I was unable to ovrcome the struggles which I had.